-Want to learn how to take awesome, sale-boosting product photos?
-Check out our full guide on How to Take Product Photos for more helpful tips.
+- How to Take Product Photos: Want to learn how to take awesome, sales-boosting product photos?
+Check out our full guide for more helpful tips.

 Once you’ve entered all your product details and are happy with your photos and product descriptions, click Publish to launch the product on your website!